p2ppsr/myac-tutorial/docs/deploy.md

 There are more details and changes to cover, but you should be able to test your changes:

-`docker compose up --force-recreate --build -d
+`docker compose up --force-recreate --build -d`

-If you have Docker installed and running, this command should create a new parent container `myac-tutorial` containing three service containers: `ac-mysql-1`, `ac-server-1`, and `ac-admin-1`.
+If you have Docker installed and running, this command should create a new parent container `myac-tutorial` containing three service containers: `ac-server-1`, `ac-mysql-1` and `ac-admin-1`.

 Browsing to localhost:3002 should bring up the certifier server's API documentation page.